E/M Coding Remains Tricky in 2018 for Psychiatry ServicesCollaborative Care Model Includes New Codes and Requirements

 - 99494: Initial or subsequent psychiatric collaborative care management, each additional 30 minutes in a calendar month of behavioral health care manager activities (this must be listed separately in addition to code for primary procedure)

-The collaborative care model that CMS has moved to is a model of behavioral health integration that enhances typical primary care by adding two key services: care management support for patients receiving behavioral health treatment and regular psychiatric inter-specialty consultation to the primary care team, particularly regarding patients whose conditions are not improving, according to medical coding expert trainer Letitia Patterson, MPA, RHIA, CCS-P, CPC, CPMA, CPC-I.
+Key: CMS’s collaborative care model is designed to promote behavioral health integration and enhance typical primary care by adding two key services: care management support for patients receiving behavioral health treatment and regular psychiatric inter-specialty consultation to the primary care team, particularly, notes Patterson, regarding patients whose conditions are not improving.

 Billing All Together Now!